Section33-ops/mini-projects/inventory-manager/README.md

 - Add new items with name, price, and quantity.
 - View all items currently in the inventory.
 - Update the price or quantity of existing items.
+- Now saves and loads items from a JSON file.

 ## Possible Future Updates
 - Remove items from the inventory.
-- Save and load data from a file.
+- ~~Save and load data from a file.~~
 - Add categories or sorting options.
 - Build a simple graphical version of the app.